top of page

 Typically offered both semesters.
 No prerequisite.
 Can be taken for .5 Fine Arts credit.

 At Roosevelt, this class produces The Variety Show, an evening of Stage Combat, Pantomime, and Improvised Comedy acts for a public audience.
-Later in the term, we complete an extensive unit on stage makeup as well as a Creative Drama program that tours to kindergarten classes in partnership with the Seattle Children's Theatre Drama School.
+Later in the term, we complete an extensive unit on Playwriting with excerpts of student-written scripts showcased in the Roughwriters Show.
+Both shows are produced in collaboration with guest professional directors from the Seattle area.
+Future Dramafest Directors are encouraged to attend and consider the plays from this class for Dramafest the following fall!

 Typically offered second semester only.
 No prerequisite.
 Can be taken for .5 Fine Arts credit.

-In this project-based course, students are introduced to the art of adapting narrative literature for the stage.
+Narrative Theatre is a project-based course where students are introduced to the art of adapting narrative literature for the stage.
 Students select, analyze, adapt, and stage published short stories, favorite children’s or young adult literature, or novels into a live performance, taking the words from the page to the stage.

-At Roosevelt, this class produces The Book-It Shows in partnership with a resident teaching artist from Seattle's Book-It Repertory Theatre.
+At Roosevelt, this class produces a Narrative Theatre Show in partnership with a professional resident teaching artist.
 Everyone has the opportunity to apply to adapt and direct a piece of literature for fellow classmates to rehearse and perform for a public audience.

 Theatre Directing